List of Supreme Court of Canada cases

 The Supreme Court of Canada is the court of last resort and final appeal in Canada.
-Cases that are successfully appealed to the Court are generally of national importance.
-Once a case is decided the Court will publish written reasons for the decision that consist of one or more reasons from any number of the nine justices.
-Understanding the background of the cases, their reasons and the authorship can be important and insightful as each judge may have varying beliefs in legal theory and understanding.
+Cases successfully appealed to the Court are generally of national importance.
+Once a case is decided, the Court publishes written reasons for the decision, that consist of one or more opinions from any number of the nine justices.
+Understanding the background of the cases, the reasoning and the authorship can be important and insightful, as each judge may have varying beliefs in legal theory and interpretation.